 We are a late-stage biotechnology company focused on developing and commercializing transformative treatments for patients with serious immunological diseases.
-We expect to initiate multiple registration-enabling trials over the next 18 months.
 Our lead product candidate atacicept is currently being evaluated for the treatment of IgAN in the Phase 2b ORIGIN trial which we expect will complete enrollment in mid-2022 and report topline results in the fourth quarter of 2022.
-If these data are positive, we plan to seek an accelerated approval path in the United States by the FDA and in the European Union by the EMA while initiating a pivotal Phase 3 clinical trial in 2023.
-In addition, based on positive feedback from the FDA's review of promising clinical results in a Phase 2 clinical trial of atacicept in high disease activity patients with SLE, we plan to initiate a Phase 3 study of atacicept in LN, a severe renal manifestation of SLE, in the fourth quarter of 2022.
+If the data from this trial are positive, we plan to initiate a pivotal Phase 3 clinical trial in 2023.
+In addition, based on positive feedback from the FDA's review of promising clinical results in a Phase 2 clinical trial of atacicept in high disease activity patients with SLE, we plan to initiate a Phase 3 study of atacicept in LN, a severe renal manifestation of SLE.
 In December 2021, we obtained from Amplyx, a wholly owned subsidiary of Pfizer, development and commercial rights to MAU868, which, we believe, is the only clinical-stage neutralizing monoclonal antibody that is directed against BK virus, a polyoma virus that can have devastating consequences in certain settings such as kidney transplant and hematopoietic stem cell transplant.
 In an interim analysis of Phase 2 data in BK viremia among kidney transplant recipients, MAU868 was shown to be well tolerated and demonstrated a clinically significant reduction of virologic activity.
-We expect to share full results from the interim analysis in mid-2022 and expect to initiate a Phase 3 clinical trial in 2023.
+We expect to share full results from the interim analysis in mid-2022 and expect to initiate a Phase 2b or Phase 3 clinical trial in 2023.
 We believe that our current pipeline programs leverage the deep expertise of the Vera Therapeutics team and have strong commercial synergies.
 We currently hold global rights to all of our pipeline programs.